1414213/scwin2/README.md

 "Inner": Button,
 "Outer": Button,
 "HasOverlap": true,
+"OverlapIgnoranceRadius": 0,
 "Deadzone": 0.2,
 "InnerRadius": 0.35,
 "OuterRadius": 0.1,
 "RelativeSize": 0.5,
 "Anchored": false
 ```
-Works the same as *PadSlideStick* but simuates a button cross instead of a thumbstick.
+Works the same as *PadSlideStick* but simuates a sliding *PadButtonCross* instead of a thumbstick.&ensp;Implements all the properties of a *PadButtonCross*.

 ### PadSlideStick
 ```